 Which funding agencies allow direct use of grants to cover the APC?

-If you received a grant to conduct your research, your first enquiry should be to whoever disburses the research funds.
-Much research funding is now granted on the condition that any resulting articles are published Open Access and are deposited in PubMed Central – publishing in JIM means that you meet both of these criteria.
+If you received a grant to conduct your research, your first inquiry should be to whoever disburses the research funds.
+Much research funding is now granted on the condition that any resulting articles are published Open Access and are deposited in PubMed Central – publishing in Journal of Investigative Medicine means that you meet both of these criteria.
 To help authors complete these requirements, many funders will permit payment of APCs from grants or have separate funds available.

 The Open Access Directory contains a list of universities that have funds for researchers to pay APCs.
 The Scholarly Publishing and Academic Resources Coalition (SPARC) has something similar – both mainly cover US institutions and are not comprehensive.
 The Compact for Open Access Publishing Equity is a collection of universities that have pledged their support to establish durable mechanisms for underwriting the APC model.
 Alternatively, contact your librarian to find out what support your institution offers.